symbol/symbol-docs/source/concepts/listener.rst

 Listener
 ########

-WebSockets make possible receiving notifications when a transaction or event occurs in the blockchain.
+Listeners make possible receiving notifications when a transaction or event occurs in the blockchain.

 The notification is received in real time without having to poll the API waiting for a reply.